 Rental properties are one of the largest growing markets in real estate across the county, and especially here in central Florida.
 The landlord-tenant relationship is unique and can be beneficial and friendly, or can have many unpleasant disputes.

-At L. Bruce Swiren, P.A., you will receive the benefit of more than 50 years of hands-on, personalized experience in complex real estate concerns.
+At Swiren Law Firm, P.A., you will receive the benefit of more than 50 years of hands-on, personalized experience in complex real estate concerns.
 We will educate you on your rights as a landlord or tenant, and provide guidance to the best path to a resolution that works for your issue.

 Rights Involved With Renting